Guided by Theology

 In no way does God’s revelation via the universe detract from the importance of His written revelation.
 Nor does this belief in the trustworthiness of nature’s message imply that God never intervenes in the natural realm by performing miracles.
 It does mean that when He performs miracles God does not remove, hide, or distort physical evidence for them.

-Dr. Ross continues to make clear that when there appears to be a discrepancy between the modern academic paradigm and the Bible, he’s ready to change the definition in the Bible, so it has not problem accommodating the interpretation of observations.
+Dr. Ross continues to make clear that when there appears to be a discrepancy between the modern academic paradigm and the Bible, he’s ready to change the definition in the Bible, so he has no problem accommodating the interpretation of observations.
 So, while he talks about scripture having the highest authority, in practice, he surrenders the Biblical text to academia.

 Suddenly, Dr. Ross takes a dark turn on page 82 when he writes: